DVD players are still widely used today, but not all video files can be played on them.

 Compared to MPEG-2, MPEG-1 uses a lower bitrate to record video and therefore has lower quality.
 Additionally, the MPEG-1 format does not support interlaced video, while MPEG-2 supports both interlaced and progressive content and can handle different frame rates.

-In fact, to burn a DVD that can be played on a DVD player, it is not enough to know the video formats supported by the DVD player.
+In fact, to burn a DVD that can be played on a DVD player, it's not enough to know the formats supported by the DVD player.
 You'll also want to pay attention to the resolutions, frame rates, and bitrates your DVD player supports.

-Depending on the analog system used in your region (PAL or NTSC), you will also need to meet the following requirements:
+Depending on the analog system used in your region (PAL or NTSC), your videos will also need to meet the following requirements:

 |